Site iconSite icon Colorado Golf Association

 CGA Men’s Players of the Year

-Colin Prater sweeps CGA Les Fowler Player of Year and Mid-Am POY awards for third time; other CGA men’s player honorees are Steve Ivan (Senior), David Nelson (Super-Senior) and Miles Kuhl (Junior)
+Colin Prater sweeps CGA Les Fowler Player of Year and Mid-Am POY awards for third time; other CGA men’s player honorees are Steve Ivan (Senior Player of the Year), David Nelson (Super-Senior Player of the Year) and Miles Kuhl (Boys Player of the Year)

 (EDITOR’S NOTE: This week, ColoradoGolf.org will publish stories on the CGA’s Players of the Year.
 Today’s edition will be focused on the men’s POYs, with an article on the female Players of the Year coming later in the week.)